Hairies History, Family Crest & Coats of Arms

 The name Hairies has a history dating as far back as the Norman Conquest of England in 1066 when the culture from which this family sprang arrived on British soil.
 It was a name for a person who was the son of the ruler of the property upon which he lived.
 Initially, le Herisse, the name came to England with the Norman Conquest, and is of Old French derivation.
 Another derivation, which is probably more common shows that the name is a version of the Old English given name Harry.
 Although both derivations are valid time has confused them and historians now disagree on which is appropriate in a given situation.

 The surname Hairies was first found in Derbyshire where they had been granted lands by William the Conqueror for their assistance at the Battle of Hastings in 1066 A.D.

 Early History of the Hairies family

-Another 324 words (23 lines of text) covering the years 1080, 1483, and 1600 are included under the topic Early Hairies History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hairies research.
+Another 208 words (15 lines of text) covering the years 1080, 1483, 1600 and 1890 are included under the topic Early Hairies History in all our PDF Extended History products and printed products wherever possible.

 Hairies Spelling Variations

 Spelling variations of this family name include: Harris, Harries, Harrys, Harryss, Haries, Haris, Hairis and many more.